-The NASA STEM Engagement & Educator Professional Development Collaborative (NASA STEM EPDC) provides professional learning services via online webinars and activities for educators and students.
+The NASA STEM Engagement & Educator Professional Development Collaborative (EPDC) is a national educator professional development and STEM engagement organization designed to partner with NASA in service to STEM educators and their students across the country.
+NASA STEM EPDC provides professional learning services via online webinars and activities for educators and students.
 These lessons are directly aligned to NASA mission objectives.
 An electronic badge (i.e., completion certificate) is awarded to any student or educator upon completion of the course.
 Educators can use this badge for professional development hours with their school districts.
-The activities are typically 3 to 6 hours long.
 Educators are encouraged to visit the website and utilize these lessons in their classroom.
-Please note that the team(s) selected for the culminating event might complete one of these activities as part of this event.
-Lead Teachers must complete an EPDC Moon to Mars webinar and submit a certificate of completion.
+Lead Teachers must complete an EPDC Moon webinar and submit a certificate of completion.